Premiere logo icon

 Right next to the list and icon boxes, you will notice a slider with mountains next to it.
 This allows you to increase or decrease the size of your media display in the Project Pane.
 Clicking and dragging the slider will make your media files change in size in either the list or icon view.

-Your footage will automatically be imported with the file name, which is often a generic number sequence.
-You can easily rename your footage in Premiere Pro to facilitate the editing process.
+Your footage will automatically be imported with its original file name, which is often a generic number sequence.
+You can easily rename your footage in Premiere to facilitate the editing process.

-1. Click on any clip to select it.
+1. Click once on any media file to select it.

 3. Rename the file and click Enter or Return on your keyboard.